frame-lang/frame-docs/intermediate_frame/control_flow.rst

     3| y >= 3  && y < 4

 Frame also supports an if-then-else syntax as well.
-In contrast, use of the "Else Continue" operator with the same tests from above will result in only one clause selected for each increment of y in the loop.
+Using the tests from above but with the "Else Continue" operator instead of the test terminator will result in only one clause selected for each increment of y in the loop.
 Additionally, this demo provides an else clause if none of the conditioned branches match the test criteria.